Analog-Devices-MSDK/MAX-BLE-HCI/docs/source/controller_cmds.rst

     * - Value(s)
       - Parameter Description
     * - 0x0000 to 0x0EFF
-      - Indicates which connection to retrieve the TX power for
+      - Indicates which connection to retrieve the TX power for.

 .. list-table:: Type, size = 1 octet
     :width: 100%